tudelft3d/website/jobs/ngf/index.md

 ## Job description

-Do you want to work at the intersection of artificial intelligence, data engineering, and infrastructure management while collaborating with municipalities and industry partners?
+Do you want to work at the intersection of artificial intelligence, data engineering, and future-proof infrastructure management while collaborating with municipalities and industry partners?

 We are looking for a Postdoctoral or Junior Researcher to join a multidisciplinary team developing data-driven Digital Twins for predictive maintenance and inspection of urban infrastructure.